 Hands-free Convenience – Imagine the convenience of having a kitchen faucet that can sense what you’re trying to accomplish and respond to what you need, the moment you need it.
 MotionSense does.

-Garbage disposals are certainly handy when it comes to getting rid of food scraps, and while many people view them as a luxury, the truth is that a garbage disposal provides incredible benefits in any kitchen.
+Garbage disposals are certainly handy when it comes to getting rid of food scraps, and while many people view them as a luxury, the truth is that garbage disposal provide incredible benefits in any kitchen.
 Learning how to choose and maintain a disposal will ensure that your investment lasts for years.

 The Benefits of a Garbage Disposal